Narain Karthikeyan: Early career

-Family background and early career

-Karthikeyan was born in Coimbatore, Tamil Nadu.
-He did his schooling at Stanes Anglo Indian Higher Secondary School in Coimbatore.
-His interest in motorsport began at an early age, as his father was a former Indian national rally champion winning South India Rally seven times.
-With the ambition of becoming India's first Formula One driver, Karthikeyan finished on the podium in his first ever race, at Sriperumpudur in a Formula Maruti.
-He then went on to the Elf Winfield Racing School in France, showing his talent by becoming a semi-finalist in the Pilote Elf Competition for Formula Renault cars in 1992.
-He returned to India to race in Formula Maruti for the 1993 season, and in the same year, he also competed in the Formula Vauxhall Junior championship in Great Britain.
-This gave him valuable experience in European racing, and he was keen to return for the following year.

 In 1994, he returned to the UK, racing in the Formula Ford Zetec series as the number two works Vector driver for the Foundation Racing team.
 The highlight of the season was a podium finish in a support race for the Portuguese Grand Prix held at Estoril.
 He also took part in the British Formula Ford Winter Series, and became the first Indian driver to win any championship in Europe.

 In 1995, Karthikeyan graduated to the Formula Asia Championship for just four races.
 However, he showed pace immediately and was able to finish second in the race at Shah Alam, Malaysia.
 In 1996, he had a full season in the series and became the first Indian and the first Asian to win the Formula Asia International series.
 He moved back to Britain in 1997 to compete in the British Formula Opel Championship with the Nemesis Motorsport team, taking a pole position and win at Donington Park and finishing sixth in the overall points standings.